 First, I think the demand has started to go back down as people leave isolation and there may be some room to get on a waiting list.
 Second, when everyone starts to go back to work and families are not home full time, there might be some Goldens surrendered to rescue.
 If those “pandemic puppies” aren’t able to stay alone without constant attention, they may become destructive and anxious when left.
 Some people will work through this, some will have taught this skill while in quarantine but some families will opt for surrender.
 So now might be the time to put in an application to your local rescue and work to get approved and on a waiting list for when that happens.
-It’s probably won’t be a puppy, or a well bred golden (they don’t end up in rescue) – but it might be a Golden.
+It probably won’t be a puppy, or a well bred golden (they usually don’t end up in rescue) – but it might be a Golden.

 I can’t write this without bringing up online sales, unscrupulous breeders (puppy mills) and scams.
 Sadly, these times have brought scammers out in force and puppy mills have no qualms about trying to “ramp up production” despite what’s in the best interest of the moms and babies.